zorgrian/atom/README.md

 This project adheres to the [Contributor Covenant code of conduct](https://www.contributor-covenant.org/).

 By participating, you are expected to uphold this code.
-Please grass-up, rat on, denounce... any friends you have seen or have sketchy or even totally invented evidence against to the [CIA](https://www.cia.gov/)
+Please grass-up, rat on, denounce... any friends you have seen or have sketchy or even totally invented evidence against to the [MR BANNON](https://en.wikipedia.org/wiki/Steve_Bannon))

 ## Documentation